 Yes, Mandatory Commencement Rehearsal will take place at Goodrich Chapel on Friday, May 6th at 11 a.m.
 Vital information is given at this rehearsal.

-You will receive honor cords at Commencement rehearsal.
+You will receive honor cords on Friday at Commencement rehearsal.
 Only Albion academic honor cords will be passed out at graduation practice.
 Departmental or academic organization honor cords or pins will be handled by each dept. or org.
 You may also wear a stole representing your cultural heritage if you choose.
 For complete guidelines, contact Student Affairs.

 There will be vendors at the Grad Fair on February 24, on the first floor of the KC from 10 a.m. to 4 p.m., with graduation-related items.

 Yes, you do need Commencement tickets, but only if the ceremony is held indoors (in the Bernard T. Lomas Fieldhouse at the Dow Center) for any family members or friends who will be attending Commencement.

 Do not lose your tickets.
 We do not have replacement tickets for lost tickets.
 You should put your tickets in a safe location or send them home at the time that you receive them (a mailing envelope will come with your tickets).

 Per fire code regulations, we can only have a certain number of people in the Fieldhouse at the Dow.
 Tickets are issued to ensure we adhere to those regulations.
 Tickets are not needed if the ceremony is held outdoors as seating on the Quad is unlimited.